-Moser, Lange-Bertalot & Metzeltin 1998 Category: Symmetrical biraphid
+Moser, Lange-Bertalot and Metzeltin 1998 Category: Symmetrical biraphid

-TYPE SPECIES: Adlafia muscora Moser, Lange-Bertalot & Metzeltin
+TYPE SPECIES: Adlafia muscora Moser, Lange-Bertalot and Metzeltin

 Adlafia is a genus characterized by small cells, usually less than 25 µm in length.
 The valve shape is linear to linear-lanceolate.
-Adlafia is distinguished by features terminal nodules that are unilaterally bent and strongly angular.
+Adlafia is distinguished by terminal raphe fissures that are strongly bent and angular.
 The shape of the valve ends may be blunt, rostrate, or subcapitate.
-Striae are radial and composed of areolae covered by hymenes.
+Striae are radial.
+Externally, the areolae are covered by hymenes.
 The striae are uniseriate.
-Species inthis genus are also characterized by the solitary growth of cells.
+Species in this genus are also characterized by the solitary growth of cells.